+How Terrorism Can Alter Elections - The New York Times.
+How Terrorism Can Alter Elections - The New York Times.
 [FULL HD] LG ULTRA HD TV JOB INTERVIEW PRANK!!!!!
 'Girls in the mirror' optical illusion baffles Instagram.
 There's nothing that gets social media going faster than a divisive optical illusion.

 So far, there have been 4,000 comments on the picture and guesses range from two to 14.
 Artist makes Louvre Pyramid disappear in optical illusion.
 Museum responds to ‘abandoned glasses as art’ prank, sees the funny side.
 Two teenagers took the perennial “I could have made that” response to modern art to its logical conclusion this week, sticking a pair of glasses in front of a sign at the San Francisco Museum of Modern Arts and passing it off as an artwork.

 Placement, in fact, is crucial.
 Doctor Faustus performances cancelled following further flooding at the Duke of York's.
 Further flooding at the Duke of York's Theatre in the West End has resulted in two performances of Doctor Faustus being cancelled.

 An email written by the play’s artistic director Paul Roseby argued that Homegrown, due to be staged at a school in Swiss Cottage with a cast of 15- to 25-year-olds, had to be axed last month “to prevent any damage to NYT’s reputation and membership”.
 Israeli theatre group has performances cancelled at Edinburgh Fringe.
 An Israeli theatre group that had its shows cancelled at the Edinburgh Fringe vowed on Friday to find another venue and in the mean time said they would sing in the streets "for peace".

 The Underbelly venue cancelled performances of Incubator Theatre's production The City – a hip hop crime fable – on Wednesday after a demonstration of around 100 outside.
 There had also been a letter signed by Scottish artists and writers, including the playwright David Greig and Scotland's national poet Liz Lockhead, calling for Incubator not to be allowed to perform given what is happening in Gaza: Incubator receives funding from the Israeli government.
 But the company's artistic director, Arik Eshet, said that his government was not funding art for political reasons.